 Kenyan runners run a lot.
 Most of it is slow.
 A professional runner in a Kenyan training camp might run 160–200 km per week, with only two or three quality sessions.
 Everything else is recovery pace.

 For recreational runners, the principle scales down but the ratio holds.
-When our coaches build a plan for a 40 km/week runner, they still protect the easy days, push the long run, and concentrate intensity into two sessions — not scatter it across every run.
+When our coaches build a plan for a 40 km/week runner, they still protect the easy days, push the long run, and concentrate intensity into two sessions instead of scattering it across every run.

 Why this matters for you

-That's what a KenyanRunning coach will build for you — the same structure they use in their own training, adapted to your schedule, your fitness, and your goal race.
-Here's what the first month looks like.
+That's what a KenyanRunning coach will build for you: the same structure they use in their own training, adapted to your schedule, your fitness, and your goal race.
+If you want the shorter decision version, start with what makes Kenyan running training different.
+If you want to see how it becomes a real build, here's what the first month looks like.

 Ready to train the Kenyan way?